 Google Play Store is hardly a standalone tool.
-There are more than a few Google Play services working in the background, some connecting it to other apps, some allowing instant apps, others for the location or in-Store payments.
+There are more than a few Google Play services working in the background, some connecting it to other apps, some allowing instant apps, and others for the location or in-store payments.
 And, if the Store is not functioning as intended, it doesn’t necessarily mean that other services are not culprits.

 The first one we should look into is Google Play Services.
 The second one is Google Services Framework.
 Like in the previous step, we’ll need you to reset these two services by clearing their local data.

 - Select Apps & notifications (Apps > App manager or Manage apps).

 - Tap on the 3-dot menu at the top and choose to Show system processes.